andrewmackrodt/dockerfiles/dolphin-emu-x11/README.md

 **† NVidia driver note**

-libnvidia-gl-390 is provided in the image, being the current supported version in the current version of Ubuntu.
+libnvidia-gl-390 is provided in the image, being the current supported version in the latest Ubuntu LTS release.
 The host driver version will be checked the first time a container is started and if there is a version mismatch, an attempt to install the correct driver in the container will be made unless:

 1. Any of the following directories are present: `/usr/local/nvidia/lib`, `/usr/local/nvidia/lib64` or `/nvidia`.
 It is assumed that the correct libraries are mounted from the host.
-Directories will be added to `etc/ld.so.conf.d/nvidia.conf`.
+Directories will be added to `/etc/ld.so.conf.d/nvidia.conf`.
 2. The environment variable `NVIDIA_SKIP_DOWNLOAD=1` has been set.
 3. The installed driver matches the host `/proc/driver/nvidia/version`.